rajaajaykumar/BasicPythonProjects/Coding Challenges/README.md

 _**Hour of Python - Coding Challenges**_

->These challenges are found from a [playlist](https://www.youtube.com/playlist?list=PL-J2q3Ga50oNtwHVWiN4qtEhYrWkGMsCD) of a YouTube Channel (_Clever Programmer_).
+>These challenges are inspired from a [playlist](https://www.youtube.com/playlist?list=PL-J2q3Ga50oNtwHVWiN4qtEhYrWkGMsCD) on YouTube.

-1. **lowercase and uppercase**: Make a function that converts the entire string: a) to lowercase and b) to uppercase.
+1. **lowercase and uppercase**: Make a function that converts the entire string: a) to lowercase, and b) to uppercase.
 2. **Switch Case**: Make a Function that converts the uppercase to lowercase and vice versa.
 3. **Aardvark Zebra Index**: Make a function that prints _Aarkvard_ if a input string starts with letter "a", else print _zebra_.
 4. **Reverse Slicing**: Make a function that prints the string in reverse format.